jesperrasmussen/neeo-driver-plex/README.md

 3. Open your computer's console or command prompt.
 4. Go to the folder where the extracted files are.
 5. Type: npm install
+6. Edit the config.js file, to adjust the settings
-6. Start the driver by typing: node index.js
+7. Start the driver by typing: node index.js

 ## Features
 * Power on the MediaPC via Wake-on-LAN
-* Optional exit KODI or Shutdown MediaPC on poweroff
+* Optional exit KODI or shutdown the MediaPC on poweroff
 * Auto reconnect KODI, if connection was lost

 ## Available control function